Open-H-Embodiment

 Autonomous medical robots hold promise in improving patient outcomes by reducing provider fatigue and workload, democratizing access to surgical care, and enabling super-human precision.
 However, progress in autonomous medical robotics has been limited by a fundamental data problem: existing robot demonstration datasets are small, collected on single platforms, and rarely shared openly, restricting not just policy learning but the broader ecosystem of foundation models, simulation tools, and benchmarks that the field needs to advance.

-We introduce Open-H-Embodiment, the first large-scale, multi-institution, multi-robot open dataset for medical robot learning, comprising synchronized video and kinematics collected across more than 48 institutions and multiple robotic platforms including the CMR Versius, Intuitive Surgical's da Vinci, da Vinci Research Kit (dVRK), Rob Surgical BiTrack, Virtual Incision's MIRA, Moon Surgical Maestro, and a variety of custom systems, spanning surgical manipulation, robotic ultrasound, and endoscopy procedures.
+We introduce Open-H-Embodiment, the first large-scale, multi-institution, multi-robot open dataset for medical robot learning, comprising synchronized video and kinematics collected across 50 institutions worldwide and multiple robotic platforms including the CMR Versius, Intuitive Surgical's da Vinci, da Vinci Research Kit (dVRK), Rob Surgical BiTrack, Virtual Incision's MIRA, Moon Surgical Maestro, and a variety of custom systems, spanning surgical manipulation, robotic ultrasound, and endoscopy procedures, for a total of 780 hours of data.

 We demonstrate the breadth of research enabled by this dataset through two foundation models.
 We train GR00T-H, the first open foundation vision-language-action model for medical robotics, which is the only evaluated model to achieve full end-to-end task completion on a structured suturing benchmark (25% of trials vs. 0% for all baselines) and achieves 65% average success across a 29-step ex vivo suturing sequence on skin-on pork belly.
 We also train Cosmos-H-Surgical-Simulator, the first kinematic action-conditioned world model to enable multi-embodiment surgical simulation from a single checkpoint, spanning nine robotic platforms and supporting in-silico policy evaluation and synthetic data generation for the surgical domain.